KLSR-TV: History

-Originally operating from studios on 18th Street, it had relocated to Goodpasture Island Road by October 1992, when Metrocom agreed to sell it to California Oregon Broadcasting, Inc. (COBI) for $3.15 million.
-Metrocom sold because its primary stakeholder, the Arctic Slope Regional Corporation, wished to exit broadcasting; COBI owned KOBI-TV in Medford, and expanded into Eugene in response to Eugene-based Chambers Communications expanding into the Medford market.
+Originally operating from studios on 18th Avenue, it had relocated to Goodpasture Island Road by October 1992, when Metrocom agreed to sell it to California Oregon Broadcasting, Inc. (COBI) for $3.15 million.
+Metrocom sold because its primary stakeholder, the Arctic Slope Regional Corporation, wished to exit broadcasting; COBI owned KOBI-TV in Medford and expanded into Eugene in response to Eugene-based Chambers Communications expanding into the Medford market.
 After closing on KLSR, COBI acquired a Eugene full-power station in 1994.
-KEVU (channel 34) was built by Raul Palazuelos and began broadcasting September 30, 1991, as a low-budget independent station.
+KEVU (channel 34) was built by Raul Palazuelos and began broadcasting on September 30, 1991, as a low-budget independent station.
 COBI initially promised that the Fox affiliation would move to KEVU upon approval of the transaction, but KEVU continued on channel 34 and affiliated with UPN when it launched in January 1995.

-On April 1, 1997, COBI moved KLSR to channel 34, which became KLSR-TV, and KEVU to the low-power channel 25 as KEVU-LP; the stations retained their existing cable numbers, only exchanging transmission facilities.
+On April 1, 1997, COBI moved KLSR to channel 34—which became KLSR-TV—and KEVU to the low-power channel 25 as KEVU-LP; the stations retained their existing cable numbers, only exchanging transmission facilities.
 That year, the station began construction on a new studio facility on Chad Drive, designed to house a news department.
 COBI was fined $13,000 by the Federal Communications Commission (FCC) in November 2012.
 The company had failed to file paperwork for children's E/I programming for KLSR-TV's Eugene translator, K19GH-D, in the previous four years, even though it was filed for the main station.

 In 2022, California Oregon Broadcasting, Inc. sold KLSR-TV and KEVU-CD to Atlanta-based Cox Media Group for $7,222,000.
 Under a local marketing agreement first signed in 2021, KLSR–KEVU's sales force markets the advertising time on Eugene radio station KORE (1050 AM).

 Newscasts

-As early as 1989, KLSR offered a 10 p.m. newscast, known as Prime Time News.
-In October 1991, KLSR entered into a deal with Eugene CBS affiliate KVAL-TV (channel 13) to produce a 10 p.m. newscast for at least six months.
-It lasted two years before KVAL opted to exit the partnership, citing low ratings.
+As early as 1989, KLSR produced its own 10 p.m. newscast, known as Prime Time News.
+In October 1991, KLSR entered into a deal with Eugene CBS affiliate KVAL-TV (channel 13) to produce the 10 p.m. newscast on its behalf for at least six months; it lasted two years before KVAL opted to exit the partnership, citing low ratings.
 In the mid-1990s, KLSR aired a half-hour of Northwest Cable News at 10 p.m.

-Under a news share arrangement, KVAL-TV currently produces 7 and 10 p.m. newscasts for KLSR-TV on weeknights, plus rebroadcasts of KVAL's weekend evening newscasts and a weekday half-hour at 7 a.m.
+Under a news share arrangement, KVAL-TV currently produces 7 and 10 p.m. newscasts for KLSR-TV on weeknights, as well as rebroadcasts of KVAL's weekend evening newscasts and a weekday half-hour at 7 a.m.
 The 10 p.m. news was a half-hour except between 2016 and 2017, when it was broadcast as a full hour.

 Technical information

 Subchannels

-KLSR-TV's transmitter is located on South Ridge.
+KLSR-TV's transmitter is located on Blanton Heights.
 The station's signal is multiplexed: